Chart Color Schemes

 Narangba is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-Narangba's dwelling structures in its latest Census report showed 96.1% houses and 3.9% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Brisbane metro's 88.8% houses and 11.2% other dwellings.
-Home ownership in Narangba was at 19.9%, with mortgaged properties at 56.2% and rented ones at 23.9%.
-The median monthly mortgage repayment was $1,900, higher than Brisbane metro's $1,733.
-Median weekly rent in Narangba was $415, compared to Brisbane metro's $350.
-Nationally, Narangba's mortgage repayments were higher at $1,900 versus Australia's average of $1,863, and rents were substantially above the national figure of $375.
+Narangba's dwelling structures, as per the latest Census, were 96.1% houses and 3.9% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Brisbane metro's 88.8% houses and 11.2% other dwellings.
+Home ownership in Narangba was at 19.9%, with mortgaged dwellings at 56.2% and rented ones at 23.9%.
+The median monthly mortgage repayment was $1,900, above Brisbane metro's average of $1,733.
+The median weekly rent in Narangba was $415, compared to Brisbane metro's $350.
+Nationally, Narangba's mortgage repayments were higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing